Lerayaki/Edge-Detection/README.md

 ![Difference](images/generated/Mean-zebra/diff.jpg)\
 \
 Let's apply a linear scale so that we use the entire 8bit range of each pixel.\
-Thus, enhancing the gap between those pixels which where most different from those which were just a little\
+Thus, enhancing the gap between those pixels which where most different from those which were just a little.\
 ![LinearScale](images/generated/Mean-zebra/scaled.jpg)\
 \
 It looks like the edges on the zebra's contour and lines can be detected well enough, but what about the grass?\